scara78/HayasakaStream/README.md

  - Most commonly provided languages - Hindi, English, Tamil, Telugu, Bengali.

 ## Note
 Don't use Api provided for trying as its is rate limited and hosted very low powered machine(on render) so have bad response time.
-But, you can Deploy your own instance(I got 2.5s res time on amazon free tire ec2).
+But, you can Deploy your instance.

 #  Documentation
 ## Get media Info